CAREER & HIRING ADVICE

 Whether it’s because of the lack of noise and distractions usually associated with working in a crowded office, the refreshing elimination of daily commutes, or the increased comfort of self-declared introverts, four times the number of employees polled admit that they’re more productive when working from home

-Employees are often distracted by coworkers, ringing phones, loud conversations, and people moving around in the workplace.
+Employees are often distracted by coworkers, ringing phones, loud conversations, and people moving around in the workplace using a virtual assistant agency can help with workload.
 Once an employee is distracted, it takes them an average of 23 minutes to refocus.
 When working from home, most of these distractions aren’t an issue.

 Other employees, those self-described introverts, claim they can just get more done when they’re comfortable in their homes, away from the pressures of having to socialize and interact with others in the office.